brooksbecton/brooksbecton.github.io/_posts/2018-2-15-Timeclock-Table.md

 If someone came by to ask for help with their student's punches, it was easiest for me to use something like [MySQL Workbench](https://www.mysql.com/products/workbench/) and see what the punches look like in the database.
 Most of the time there was some kind of odd misplaced punch and I would delete it.
 This was almost always followed by the supervisor saying something like, "Oh it was super clear when you look at it that way, but it's hard to see that with what we have."

 I did a little searching and decided to use [React Table](https://github.com/react-tools/react-table) because it had some built in sorting, searching, and it was easy to just throw your data at it.
 The UI is clear and more to what I feel most people have seen before.
-It basically looks like a spreadsheet.

 ## Responsiveness